microchip-pic-avr-examples/pic18f56q24-getting-started-with-mvio-mplab-mcc/README.md

 <br />
 **a.** Connecting an external DC power supply to the VDDIO2 pin and GND.
 <br />
-**b.** Using Curiosity Nano, use VBUS as power supply, simply by connecting a wire between VBUS and VDDIO2.
+**b.** Using Curiosity Nano, use V<sub>BUS</sub> as power supply, simply by connecting a wire between V<sub>BUS</sub> and VDDIO2.

-## INITIAL SETUP
+## Initial Setup

 These following configurations are set for each lab.

 <br><img src="images/CLOCK-CONFIG.png">

   - Clock Source: HFINTOSC
-  - Internal Clock: 4 Mhz
+  - Internal Clock: 4 MHz
   - Clock Divider: 1

 <br><img src="images/CONFIG1.png">

-  - External Oscillator Disabled
+  - External Oscillator: Disabled
-  - Reset Oscillator 4 Mhz
+  - Reset Oscillator: 4 MHz

 ## Operation

-To program the Curiosity Nano board with this MPLAB® X project, follow the steps provided in the [How to Program Curiosity Nano board](#how-to-program-curiosity-nano-board) chapter.<br><br>
+To program the Curiosity Nano board with this MPLAB X project, follow the steps provided in the [How to Program the Curiosity Nano board](#how-to-program-the-curiosity-nano-board) chapter.<br><br>

 ## 1. MVIO 1 Logic

-This program demonstrates the functionality of the MVIO pins of the PIC®  microcontrollers.
-It configures two output high (logic `1`) pins; one is an MVIO pin and the other one is a non-MVIO.
+This program demonstrates the functionality of the MVIO pins of the PIC®  microcontrollers (MCUs).
+It configures two output high (logic `1`) pins; one is an MVIO pin, and the other one is a non-MVIO.

-**Note**: VDDIO2 is connected to VBUS on the PIC Curiosity Nano board.
+**Note**: VDDIO2 is connected to V<sub>BUS</sub> on the PIC Curiosity Nano board.

-By using a voltmeter, it can be observed that the microcontroller is generating 3.3V on the non-MVIO pin and 5V on the MVIO pin.
+When using a voltmeter, the MCU generates 3.3V on the non-MVIO pin, and 5V on the MVIO pin.

-This simple example uses the pins as GPIO pins but other peripherals (such as I<sup>2</sup>C, SPI, USART, Timers and so on) would also have different voltage values for logic `1`, on MVIO and non-MVIO pins.
+This example uses GPIO pins with different peripherals, such as, I<sup>2</sup>C, SPI, USART, Timers.
+Therefore, the voltage values for logic `1`, on MVIO and non-MVIO pins, differ.

-This adds a lot of flexibility to the PIC® family, allowing the devices to communicate with sensors/MPUs/SoCs at different operating levels, without needing external components such as level shifters.
+This adds a lot of flexibility to the PIC family, allowing the devices to communicate with sensors/MPUs/SoCs at different operating levels, without needing external components, such as level shifters.

 ### 1.1 Setup